 |Susan Whittington joined the Counseling and Testing Center team in 2013.
 She holds a master’s degree and Ed.S. in professional counseling from Georgia State University.
 She interned at Riverwoods Psychiatric Hospital and has a background working with those in mental health crisis.
 Susan enjoys helping students take steps toward creating their more ideal lives, as they explore individual identities and interests.
 Her therapeutic style builds on client self-acceptance, empowerment and utilization of insight.
 She focuses on creating a positive, collaborative therapeutic relationship with each client and selecting interventions based on each client’s particular needs.
 She believes that helping students increase self-awareness and personal resiliency is essential in navigating the challenges along their paths.
 Susan has a general adult private practice in Decatur, Ga. and specializes in sexual, relationship and LGBTQIQ concerns.
 Susan is a member of the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).|

 |Kofi Kondwani, Ph.D.||Mind and Body Clinic|

-Reid’s clinical interests include cultural and identity issues, transition and adjustment to college, depression, and anxiety.
-In her free time Reid enjoys working out, spending time with friends and family, traveling, and trying new restaurants.
+Reid’s clinical interests include cultural and identity issues, transition and adjustment to college, depression and anxiety.
+In her free time, Reid enjoys working out, spending time with friends and family, traveling and trying new restaurants.
 Reid understands that each individual has unique biological, psychological, social and cultural factors that shape his or her life experiences and relationships.
-She enjoys working with individuals to see how different factors shape lives and how we can work together to improve quality of life and facilitate healing.
+She enjoys working with individuals to see how different factors shape lives and how they can work together to improve quality of life and facilitate healing.